tahia/NatVariation_salinity_adaptation_Phallii/README.md

 # NatVariation_salinity_adaptation_Phallii

-#### This contains scripts for "Natural variation in growth and leaf ion
-#### homeostasis in response to salinity stress in Panicum hallii" article
+#### "Natural variation in growth and leaf ion homeostasis in response to salinity stress in Panicum hallii"

 #### Author : Taslima Haque